dougbutner/universal-consciousness/README.md

 [The Ra Material](https://www.lawofone.info/) provided some of the information about densities 1-7.

-Rob Bryanton's [explanations](https://www.youtube.com/watch?v=XjsgoXvnStY) of the 10 Dimensional model are the foundation
+Rob Bryanton's [explanations](https://www.youtube.com/watch?v=XjsgoXvnStY) of the 10 Dimensional model were the foundation for our interpretation of dimensions.

+Script was written by Douglas Butner using these preceding references